 - In the left-side navigation pane, choose .

-- On the Domain Names tab, find the domain name of your website and click Edit in the Actions column.
+- In the domain name list, find the domain name for which you want to specify ports.
+Then, click Edit in the Actions column.

-add and click Save.Note The port number that you enter must be within the allowed port range.
+Press Enter each time you enter a port number.Notice The port numbers that you enter must be within the allowed port range.
 Otherwise, the settings cannot be saved.
-You can click View Allowed Port Range to check whether the port number is within the allowed port range.
+You can click View Allowed Port Range to check whether a port number is within the allowed port range.

 - Click Confirm.